Germany’s second largest airline ‘Air Berlin’ has ended flight operations on October 27th. What will become of aircraft, routes and employees now?

 Air Berlin’s subsidiary for regional turboprop flights, LGW, will also be taken over by Lufthansa’s Eurowings.
 LGW operated a one-time flight for the low-cost carrier on October 30, from Stuttgart to Nuremberg and back.
 It will start scheduled flights for Eurowings from Düsseldorf to several short haul destinations (including Europe’s largest airports London Heathrow and Paris Charles de Gaulles) on November 1st – but still with its own crew, service and livery.

-LGW’s Dash routes (operated under Eurowings’s callsign) include:
+LGW’s first Dash routes (operated under Eurowings’ callsign) include:

 - DUS – Birmingham EW9334 (starting 01NOV)